keelimeguy/Darnel-Engine/README.md

 First, setup "PreLoad.cmake" to your liking..

+Then, populate "vendor/<lib>/bin" with library file and include directory for submoduled vendor libraries you have prebuilt.
+Otherwise, the source code will be downloaded and built.

 Then run:
 - `mkdir -p build`
 - `cd build`
 - `cmake ..`
+- `cmake --build .`

+NOTE: running install targets is undefined

 ## TODO
 - Add parent/child functionality to windows
-- Search locally for prebuilt vendor libraries first (before downloading submodules and building from source)
 - Separate platform specific build options (so far only assumes windows)